anagha-google/lakehouse-solutions-build/solutions/spark-serverless-quickstart/lab-manuals/ts2-manual.md

 Steps 3-4-5-6 are independent of each other.
 We recommend trying at least one option that is Jupyter based.

-Note: This lab does not include the catalog - Lakehouse runtime catalog.
-The next solution introduces the catalog and includes notebooks.
+Note: Spark BQ connector and the catalog component - Lakehouse runtime catalog are featured in the next technical solution (TODO - ADD LINK)

 <hr>